Georgia lawmakers pass hate crimes, more police protections

 Democrats on Tuesday voted overwhelmingly against House Bill 838, which includes the increased protections for first responders.
 The hate crimes legislation, House Bill 426, had bipartisan support, though some conservatives voted against it.

-Kemp’s office said in a statement that he’ll sign the hate crimes bill, pending a legal review.
+Kemp’s office said in a statement that the Republican will sign the hate crimes bill, pending a legal review.

 “Victims need protection against any attack motivated by hatred due to bias or prejudice,” said Sen. Donzella James, a Democrat from Atlanta, who spoke about her own experiences facing discrimination as a Black woman.
 “House Bill 426 is a measured approach at doing all of the things that we need to do to treat this injustice.
 It’s time that Georgia rise up and show that we will not stand for crimes done out of hate.”